A round-up of some great uses for the cable tie around the home.

 If you have a shower curtain that hangs by rings from a pole, you will know how grimy the rings quickly become.
 Replace them with cable ties for a solution that will cost just pence to replace as often as needed.
 Simply lay your curtain and pole down and loop a cable tie through the ring hole and around the pole before fastening.

-6 Seal bags
+Seal bags with cable ties

 The perfect way to seal bags to keep food fresh for longer, a cable tie can simply be used to tie the bag up.
 Perfect for foods that could dry out such as baking ingredients that may not be used on a regular basis.